CANADA FX DEBT-C$ strengthens as inflation higher than expected

 The currency also got a boost from a strong increase in

-retail sales in January as the economy shook off some of the
+retail sales for January as the economy shook off some of the

 weather-related effects that had depressed activity in December.